 3) 3D support, as we mentioned, is available, so you don’t have to worry about regular 2D games looking like crap on your Rift.

 4) Support for over 150 games did not come overnight.
-Ralf has worked on game compatibility with Oculus Rift for years now, and each update added more and more games.
+Ralf has worked on game compatibility with Oculus Rift and Vive for years now, and each update added more and more games.
 Here is how GTA 5 looks on vorpX:

 This actually brings us to another point.

 5) Updates for VorpX are done regularly.
 These updates are not just some bug fixes that occur from time to time.
 Most updates that you’ll get, will give you games that were released recently, as well as additional features with more customization and immersion.
-If you don’t believe me, here is what kind of vorpX update we witnessed few months ago:
+If you don’t believe me, here is what kind of vorpX update we witnessed a few months ago:

 Added support for Direct Driver Mode, Asynchronous Rendering, Windows 8/10 vorpX Desktop App, Support for arbitrary resolutions, Crystal Image, Super smooth Virtual Cinema Mode, Enhanced D3D11 Geometry renderer, Basic OpenGL support, VR video player mode, Z-Buffer 3D enhancements, Better gamepad handling, Full Mirror Window support, New Games and Optimizer Profiles

-6)VR video player mode feature, for example, has been added only few months ago, and it works flawlessly.
+6)VR video player mode feature, for example, has been added only a few months ago, and it works flawlessly.
 If you don’t know, VR video player mode lets you watch 3D movies on your Oculus Rift.
-3D effect is even better, as long as you have a suitable VR movie.
+The 3D effect is even better, as long as you have a suitable VR movie.
 Plus, you can make your screen as big as you want, even to the size of a real theatre.
 Really nice feature.

 9) But the biggest plus in my book is its customer support.
-Not a lot of third-party programs have their own forums, especially considering the fact it’s a one man show.
+Not a lot of third-party programs have their own forums, especially considering the fact it’s a one-man show.
 Ralf is answering to almost every question, and even if you don’t get an answer, other users will definitely reply.

 About the Cons of VorpX

 1) 3D Geometry is not in every game.
 Geometry 3D mode is basically a mode that gives you the best 3D effect.
 Without it, vorpX supported games run on Z-buffer 3D.
-That means 3D effect will not be as amazing on close range things (you look at the table close to you, and it seems to be flat).
-Apparently, the reason some games don’t support Geometry 3D is because it requires too much from your computer, and if the game is not properly optimized, you will have 30fps with “Geometry 3D enabled”.
+That means the 3D effect will not be as amazing on close range things (you look at the table close to you, and it seems to be flat).
+Apparently, the reason some games don’t support Geometry 3D is that it requires too much from your computer, and if the game is not properly optimized, you will have 30fps with “Geometry 3D enabled”.
 We all know that 30fps is garbage for VR.
 At the end of the day, 3D will still be there, but not as amazing.
 That is being fixed with each update, but it’s still an issue.